fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v0.9.8/Set-AzureSqlServerAuditingPolicy.md

 You can also define retention for the audit logs table by setting the value of the RetentionInDays and TableIdentifier parameters to define the period and the seed for the names of the audit logs tables.
 Specify the EventType parameter to define which event types to audit.
 After you run this cmdlet, auditing of the databases that use the policy of this server is enabled.
-If the cmdlet succeeds, and you specify the PassThru parameter, the cmdlet returns an object that describes the current auditing policy, and the server ¢â‚¬â"¢s identifiers.
+If the cmdlet succeeds, and you specify the PassThru parameter, the cmdlet returns an object that describes the current auditing policy, and the server's identifiers.
 Server identifiers include, but are not limited to, ResourceGroupName and ServerName.

 ## EXAMPLES

 ### Example 1: Set the auditing policy of an Azure SQL server
 ```
-PS C:\>Set-AzureSqlServerAuditingPolicy -ResourceGroupName "ResourceGroup11" -ServerName "Server02"  ¢â‚¬"StorageAccountName "Storage22"
+PS C:\>Set-AzureSqlServerAuditingPolicy -ResourceGroupName "ResourceGroup11" -ServerName "Server02" -StorageAccountName "Storage22"
 ```

 This command sets the auditing policy of the server named Server02 to use storage account named Storage22.

 ### Example 2: Set the storage account key of an already existing auditing policy of an Azure SQL server
 ```
-PS C:\>Set-AzureSqlServerAuditingPolicy -ResourceGroupName "ResourceGroup11" -ServerName "Server02"  ¢â‚¬"StorageAccountKey Secondary
+PS C:\>Set-AzureSqlServerAuditingPolicy -ResourceGroupName "ResourceGroup11" -ServerName "Server02" -StorageAccountKey Secondary
 ```

 This command sets the auditing policy of the server named Server02 to use the secondary key.